Developer Guide

 add n/John Doe

 Expected: No person is added.
-Error details shown in the status message. -
+The status message shows an invalid command format error. -

 Test case: